beutnagel/handsome/README.md

-# handsome
+# Handsome Base Style
-A basic CSS style
+A basic CSS style for code examples.

+Is based on LESS and uses http://www.materialpalette.com/ colors.